They are so popular that the chances are that you probably already wear a gray suit. However, are you making the most out of this versatile color?

 Don’t forget your pocket square and dress watch to complete your debonair wedding outfit.

 If you’re wearing a charcoal suit, you might choose a dress shirt with French cuffs.
 In this case, don’t forget the perfect cuff links.

 A double-breasted gray suit radiates formal business vibes.
 It looks incredibly professional, and it’s easy to match as well.

-Wear it with a white or blue dress shirt, solid tie (preferably black or navy), and formal dress shoes that match the shade of your gray suit.
+Wear it with a white or blue dress shirt, a solid tie (preferably black or navy), and formal dress shoes that match the shade of your gray suit.

 The most casual style of gray suit is a light gray suit with a print.
 You can consider many kinds, like checked, houndstooth, or pinstripes.